-Exploiting the sparsity of $A$, together with the low-rank structure (\ref{3.0}), we can implement Algorithm \ref{alg2.1} efficiently in a low-rank approach in terms of computational effort and storage costs.
-We will follow the notations introduced in Section \ref{sec:2}.
+Utilizing the sparsity of $A$ and the low-rank structure of $Q$, we can efficiently implement Algorithm \ref{alg2.1} in a low-rank approach, thereby reducing computational cost.
+We will follow the notations introduced in Section~\ref{sec:2}.

-To construct such a low-rank approximation we need to present low-rank representations of $B_k$, $C_k^{(l)}$ and $\Phi_k^{(l)}$ within Algorithm \ref{alg2.1}, respectively.
-For simplicity of presentation, in the rest of this section we omit all the superscript "$(l)$" involved.
-Below we describe how to accomplish these tasks.
+To construct a low-rank approximation, we need to provide low-rank representations of $B_k$, $\widehat{C}_k$ and $\widehat{\Phi}_k$ within Algorithm~\ref{alg2.1}, respectively.
+In considering how to compute the low-rank representation of $B_k$, we first state a result for the $LDL^T$ factorization of general Lyapunov operator polynomials.